Exhibitions and galleries

 Banks Mill Studios, Bridge Street, Derby

 The gallery is a showcase for both professional and talented amateur artists.
-Owner Norman Tomlinson, who paints mainly in watercolour, exhibits his own work and work by others such as Caroline Appleyard, David Alderman, Mike Connley and Richard Towers.
+Owner Norman Tomlinson, exhibits his own work, and others such as Caroline Appleyard, David Alderman, Mike Connley and Judy Tomlinson.
 Open Thursday-Saturday 10.30am-5pm.
-On other days ring the bell or telephone 01246 582334.
-Go to churchfarmgallery.co.uk for more details.
+Go to churchfarmgallery.co.uk for details.

 Cromford Gallery and Studio, Market Place, Cromford

 The featured artist for March is Giles Davies who uses the strength of colour and detail in printed magazine photographs to create his collages.
 He finds inspiration especially from the beautiful hills and valleys close to home in the Peak District, and the wonderful coastline of Wales.Take a fresh look at a cutting of some apple peel, and at a completely different scale it becomes part of a hillside, or perhaps a wintry panorama can become the crest of a wave.
 Searching out cuttings with the right colour, tone, and texture to build his palette, Giles blends these used pieces of photography to create new seascapes, cliffs and mountains.
 The gallery is open Wednesday-Sunday 10am-5pm.

 Déda, Chapel Street, Derby

 Greatest Hits, presented by Del Coombs, until March 7.

 In The Dark, presented by Artspace Loughborough, from March 12-May 9.
 The works in this exhibition explore the dramatic visual contrast between light and dark, and some a more subtle relationship at dusk.
 More details at deda.uk.com